-Chapter 127, Section 127-11 of the Birmingham Code of Ordinances states that in reviewing plans, the commission shall follow the U.S. secretary of the interior's standards for rehabilitation and guidelines for rehabilitating historic buildings as set forth in 36 C.F.R. part 67.
-Design review standards and guidelines that address special design characteristics of historic districts administered by the commission may be followed if they are equivalent in guidance to the secretary of interior's standards and guidelines and guidelines and are established or approved by the state historic preservation office of the Michigan Historical Center.
-The U.S. Secretary of the Interior Standards for Rehabilitation ("SOI Standards") are provided in full at the end of this report.
+Section 127-11 of the City Code states that in reviewing plans, the commission shall follow the U.S. secretary of the interior's standards for rehabilitation and guidelines for rehabilitating historic buildings as set forth in 36 C.F.R. part 67.
+Design review standards and guidelines that address special design characteristics of historic districts administered by the commission may be followed if they are equivalent in guidance to the secretary of interior's standards and guidelines and are established or approved by the state historic preservation office of the Michigan Historical Center.

-In reviewing plans, the commission shall also consider all of the following:
+In addition, the commission shall also consider the following: